infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 ```

 Looks good now!
 Try selecting, 0, 1, and many options to see it update accordingly.

+4. The list of skills is hard to read through, let's sort it so that our list is alphabetical.

 ## Exercise 4: Full text search in the dropdown